Southern Railway (UK): Passenger operations

 Passenger services, especially the intensive London suburban services, constituted the key breadwinner of the Southern Railway.
-The railway also served Channel ports and a number of attractive coastal destinations which provided the focus for media attention.
-This meant that the railway operated a number of famous named trains, providing another source of publicity for John Elliot.
+The railway also served Channel ports and attractive coastal destinations which provided the focus for media attention.
+This meant that the railway operated several famous named trains, providing another source of publicity for John Elliot.
 The Eastern and Central Sections of the network served popular seaside resorts such as Brighton, Eastbourne, Hastings and the Channel ports, whilst the Western Section catered for the heavy summer holiday traffic to the West Country resorts.
 Passenger services on the Southern Railway consisted of luxury Pullman dining trains and normal passenger services, which gave the railway a high total number of carriages at 10,800.

 Pullman services

 Pullman services were the premier trains of the Southern, reflecting the pride felt towards the railway.
-These luxury services included several boat trains such as the Golden Arrow (London-Paris, translated as Flèche d'Or for the French part of its route), The Cunarder (London - Southampton Ocean Liner service) and the Night Ferry (London - Paris and Brussels), the Brighton Belle on the Central Section, and the Bournemouth Belle and Devon Belle on the Western Section.
+These luxury services included several boat trains such as the Golden Arrow (London-Paris, translated as Flèche d'Or for the French part of its route), The Cunarder (London – Southampton Ocean Liner service) and the Night Ferry (London – Paris and Brussels), the Brighton Belle on the Central Section, and the Bournemouth Belle and Devon Belle on the Western Section.

 The Golden Arrow was the best-known train of the Southern Railway, and was introduced on 15 May 1929.
 The train consisted of Pullmans and luggage vans, linking London Victoria to Dover, with transfer to the French equivalent at Calais.
 The Brighton Belle, which had its origins in 1881 with the 'Pullman Limited' of the London, Brighton and South Coast Railway, which renamed the service the 'Southern Belle' in 1908.
 The train was steam-hauled until 1933 when electric units were introduced after the electrification of the London-Brighton Main Line.
 On 29 June 1934 the train was renamed the Brighton Belle and continued until withdrawal in 1972.

 The SECR had introduced a Pullman train called the "Thanet Pullman Limited" from Victoria to Margate in 1921.
 The service was not a success and ceased to run in 1928.
 The service was however re-introduced by British Railways as the Thanet Belle in 1948.